What is the Center for Social Justice?

 The WGS faculty called a workshop to address the need for the WGS program to explore ways to supplement research and the academic tools provided to students through the Women’s and Gender Studies Program.
 From that workshop, the Center for Social Justice was created.The goal of the Center for Social Justice, then, is to provide students with practical and academic tools to better understand our local and global communities.
 The Center for Social Justice promotes justice, equality, tolerance, and human rights through local and global engagement through a unique offering of academic programs, activist events, and opportunities for community engagement.

 How can I get involved in the Center?

 There are many programs, events, activities in which students, faculty, staff, and members of the community can take part.
-Please call 405-325-5787, email email@example.com, look us up on Facebook, or stop by the Center for Social Justice to learn more about our offerings.
+Please call 405-325-5787, email firstname.lastname@example.org, follow us on Facebook and Twitter (@OUSocialJustice), or stop by the Center for Social Justice in Robertson Hall, Room 101 to learn more about our offerings.